orsonteodoro/oiledmachine-overlay/README.md

 Try doing a `source /etc/profile` or a restart to fix the issue.

+Try emerging curl from this overlay with the fix or use the distro curl instead.

 ##### Run failure #2

-If missing ASan or UBSan symbols are encoutered in the build system toolchain, replace the broken shared library or executible using the distro tarball.
+If missing ASan or UBSan symbols are encoutered in the build system toolchain, replace the broken shared library or executable using the distro tarball.

 Only a few packages are affected